-During the reporting period Council hosted a Careers and Life Choices Expo.
-This event, which was attended by students of 8 local high schools, highlighted the range of opportunities available for jobseekers and facilitated the economic and industrial development of the shire with the view to maintaining population growth and the retention and expansion of business and service to the Shire and Region.
-Attendees at the Expo were surveyed
+During the reporting period Council prepared to host a Careers and Life Choices Expo for the students of 8 local high schools, to highlight the range of opportunities available for jobseekers and facilitate the economic and industrial development of the shire with the view to maintaining population growth and the retention and expansion of business and service to the Shire and Region.
+Attendees at the Expo will be surveyed

-A survey of attendees at the Expo was used to gauge the status of the local economy.
+The results of the survey will be used to gauge the status of the local economy.

 Council's General Manager actively pursued a number of industrial development opportunities throughout the year.
-Development of the Rifle Range Industrial Estate is on track.
+Development of the Rifle Range Industrial Estate is on track to be completed next financial year.